Bioconductor/mirror/Migrating.md

 If you are currently using the Git-Svn Bridge please disable it at
 <https://gitsvn.bioconductor.org/>.

-If you do not already have a public git repository the simplest thing to do is navigate to your repository mirror at `https://github.com/Bioconductor-mirror/REPO` and click the `Fork` button in the upper right.
+If you do not already have a public git repository for package REPO the simplest thing to do is navigate to `https://github.com/Bioconductor-mirror/REPO` and click the `Fork` button in the upper right.
 This will create a copy of the repository on your personal account.
 Then perform the following steps in your terminal.

   1. `git clone https://github.com/USER/REPO` to clone the repository to your machine.
   2. `cd REPO` to switch to the REPO directory.
   3. `bash update_remotes.sh` to setup the git remotes.
-  4. Commit to git and push to Github as you normally would.
+  4. Commit to git and push to GitHub as you normally would.
   5. Each time you want to push git commits to svn
     1. `git checkout devel` to switch to the devel branch. (use release-X.X for release branches)
     2. `git pull --rebase` to get the latest mirror state.